Vi-Victor/S.O.S./README.md

 # S.O.S.

 _S.O.S._ is a (WIP) game.
-[Play it here!] (https://vi-victor.github.io/S.O.S./)
+[Play it here] (https://vi-victor.github.io/S.O.S./)

 (requires a browser with PointerLock API support, like Chrome)

 It stands for "Sounds Of Space", and is meant to convey feelings of loneliness, isolation, and a desire to explore.
 Currently, it consists of a space-like environment with a few UI elements tied to a somewhat randomly arranged set of 4 synthesizers, each with their own sequence.

-Since this was my first time working with 3D and audio in this type of programming environment, I greatly underestimated how much time the project would take.
-This is why it's much farther from being finished (by the end of the semester) than I originally intended it to be.
-I did make everything in a modular way, however, so the majority of the building blocks are actually built, all that's left is to utilize them to populate the game environment with functional UI elements.
-I focused a lot on making these systems expandable (minus the actual user interface layout, which is mostly hardcoded because of time constraints), and so the majority of the work is in the back-end of the project.
+In the future, I hope to expand it to an explorable space-like environment where sequences are tied to various celestial bodies, and the player must explore to find different modules which modify how the sequences from the celestial bodies are synthesized.

-In any case, I was capable of making something that, at the minimum, expressed the ideas that I wanted to explore, and I'm happy about that.
+At the moment, the sound synthesis and sequencing systems are complete, as well as a few of the UI elements.
+The next step would be to introduce a sequence generation system and a procedurally generated universe with generated sequences tied to the stars.

 ### libraries / frameworks / other people's code
 -Three.js

 -PointerLockControls.js for camera controls, from the Three.js examples.

--Tone.js for audio synthesis and interactive audio manipulation
+-Tone.js for audio synthesis and interactive audio manipulation.